Open-Attestation/open-attestation-cli/README.md

 # OpenAttestation (CLI)

 This command line interface tool in the [OpenAttestation CLI](https://github.com/Open-Attestation/open-attestation-cli) repository turns `.json` documents into OpenAttestation verifiable documents.
-It applies OpenAttestation algorithm to produce a hash of the `.json` document, and then creates a file with the data and proof of integrity.
+It applies the OpenAttestation algorithm to produce a hash of the `.json` document, and then creates a file with the data and proof of integrity.

 ## Installation

-There are three ways to install the CLI, including binary, NPM, and NPX.
+There are two ways to install the CLI, including binary and NPM.
+Additionally, you can use NPX to execute the code in the package directly.

 ### Binary